Parking on the integers: Model specifics, parking strategies, and car removal

 Let us recall some definitions.
 Let $H$ be a group and $R$ be a generating set for $H$.
 The \em Cayley graph \em of $H$ with respect to $R$ is the edge-coloured directed graph $L = (H,E)$ where and the edge $(h,hr)$ is coloured $r$.
 Note that if $R$ is closed under taking inverses then $(x,y) \in E$ if and only if $(y,x) \in E,$ and so we can just consider the underlying graph.
 For example, the $d$-dimensional integer-lattice $\bZ^d$ can be thought of as the abelian group with generating set $\{e_1,-e_1,\ldots,e_d,-e_d\} \subset \bZ^d$ where the $i$-th co-ordinate of $e_i$ is $1$ and all others are $0$.

-A {\em car park triple} is an ordered triple $(L,R,\mu)$ , where $L=(V,E)$ is a Cayley graph on a group $V$ with generating set $R$ and $\mu$ is a probability distribution on $R$ (In later sections we will be interested in the parking problem on $\bZ$, namely the triple $(\bZ,\{-1,+1\},\mu^{\bZ})$ where $\mu^{\bZ}(-1) = \mu^{\bZ}(+1) = 1/2$.
-However, the results in this section hold in the more geenral model.)
+A {\em parking triple} is an ordered triple $(L,R,\mu)$ , where $L=(V,E)$ is a Cayley graph on a group $V$ with generating set $R$ and $\mu$ is a probability distribution on $R$ (In later sections we will be interested in the parking problem on $\bZ$, namely the parking triple $(\bZ,\{-1,+1\},\mu^{\bZ})$ where $\mu^{\bZ}(-1) = \mu^{\bZ}(+1) = 1/2$.
+However, the results in this section hold in the more general model.)

-We define the parking problem on the car park triple $(L,R,\mu)$ as follows.
+We define the parking problem on the parking triple $(L,R,\mu)$ as follows.

 \begin{defn} Independently for each vertex $v \in V$, let: \begin{itemize} \item $X^v = (X^v_0,X^v_1,\ldots)$ be a Markov chain on $L$ with $X^v_0=v$, and transition matrix $(p_{u,w})$ where $p_{u,ur} = \mu(r)$ for each $u\in V$ and $r\in R$, and $p_{u,w} = 0$ otherwise.